The course is open for seafarers, immediately involved and responsible for the handling of cargo on oil tankers.

 The course is opened for officers and other persons who are immediately responsible for the loading and unloading and who have worked on board chemical tankers as staff crew members.
 The programme complies with the mandatory requirements for the qualification of crew members - regulation V/1 and A-V/1, paragraphs 15 to 21 including, of STCW' 78/ 95, as amended.

-The course is a mandatory for all seafarers who will be required to perform the duties of Ship Security Officer on board ship and includes the obligatory minimum requirements for training and certification in compliance with Rule VI/5 para 1 to 2 and Table A VI/5 para 1 to 4 of the Code to Convention STCW 78 as amended in 2010, as per Directive 2008/106/EC, IMO model course 3.19 - Ship Security Offi
+The course is a mandatory for all seafarers who will be required to perform the duties of Ship Security Officer on board ship and includes the obligatory minimum requirements for training and certification in compliance with Rule VI/5 para 1 and Table A VI/5 para 1 of the Code to Convention STCW 78 as amended in 2010, as per Directive 2008/106/EC, IMO model course 3.19 - Ship Security Officer and national mar

 The course provides the training for seafarers to launch and take charge of a fast rescue boat and comprises the mandatory minimum requirements for training and issuing a certificate in accordance with the Section A-VI/2 para.5-8,Table A-VI/2-2 of STCW 78,as amended, IMO Model course 1.24 and Directive 2008/106/EC of the European Parliament and of the Council.